rulixxx/power_tools/README.md

 # FASTQ power tools
 A series of scripts that I have developed for my day-to-day work with FASTQ files.

+### barcodeFreq.pl
+This simple script take one or two index fastq files and produces a frequency (and percentage) of the occurrence of each barcode.
+It is usually the first tool to use to examine experiments that had problems demultiplexing.

+        barcodeFreq.pl index1.fastq index2.fastq

+            Compute the frequency of each barcode present in an index fastqs.
+            By default only process the first 1000000 sequences

+                    -a  process all the fastq
+                    -p  include percenages in output

+Sample output (dual index, frequency , percentage):

+        TGGCTAATCA CTACATGCCT	12059	1.21
+        GGAATTGTAA AGGATGTGCT	12164	1.22
+        GCATAAGCTT TGCGACGGAA	13088	1.31
+        CCACCAGGCA ATTCCATAAG	13130	1.31
+        CGTTATTCTA AACCTTATGG	13156	1.32
+        GTGCAGACAG ACGGATGGTA	13367	1.34
+        TTGGAATTCC GTATTGACGT	13531	1.35
+        AACATCGCGC ACAAGTGGAC	14018	1.40
+        AGATCCATTA TGGTAGAGAT	14518	1.45
+        TGGCGCGAAC AGTATCAGTT	14846	1.48
+        GGAGCGTGTA ACTTACGGAT	15595	1.56
+        GATCAAGGCA ATTAACAAGG	15860	1.59
+        TATTGCGCTC CCTAACACAG	16675	1.67
+        GAAGCGGCAC AGTAGAGCCG	17017	1.70
+        CATTAGTGCG TATGTAGTCA	17760	1.78
+        AAAAAAAAAA AGATCTCGGT	36275	3.63

 ### grepFastq.pl
 Efficient grep utility for fastq files, can search either read IDs or sequences.
 Very useful for filtering fastq files or quickly finding specific reads.